HackingDiversity/Hackathon2018/webapp/Chalk_and_Slate/README.md

 - Clinical page

   - This page will contain information pertaining to a student's clinical rotations and relevant clinical assessment software.
-It will contain a breakdown of the patients this student has seen to as well as any files associated with those patients.
-All the data will be organized into a searchable database that is ported directly from the server of the hospital the student works at.
+It will contain a breakdown of the patients this student has seen as well as any files associated with those patients.
+All the data will be organized into a searchable database that is pulled directly from the server of the hospital the student works at.
+To be clear this means the information will stay on the hospital server to avoid legal ramifications.
 This will allow for a seamless transition for the student from work to home.

 - Social page